 Jeeps have been known for somewhat inadequate grounding, so don’t overlook this part.
 Make sure you have sufficient ground contact and the earth strap is still in good condition.
 You might even have to install a second earth ground cable if need be.
-In many cases, the electrical faults on Jeeps aren’t usually electrical as they are more ground related.
-Electrical components don’t only need the correct power but also a solid ground to function correctly.
+In many cases, the electrical faults on Jeeps aren’t usually electrical as they are more ground-related.
+Electrical components don’t only need the correct power but also a solid ground connection to function correctly.

 Have a look at this quick video where Matt shows us how to repair a broken or corroded ground wire on a 2007 Jeep Wrangler.

-A good way to test your ground is by means of your volt meter.
+A good way to test your ground is by means of your voltmeter.
 You do this by placing the positive point on the positive battery post, and the negative lead on a clean metal surface on the starter body, or the solenoid mounted on it.
 Make sure the metal surface is clean and free of any grease or oil on the starter will suffice.
 Ensure the voltage reading you get at rest is the same as the battery reading at rest.

 Many Wrangler owners have reported faulty ignition switches.
 The key is stuck in the ignition start position, unbeknown to the driver.
 This results in the starter constantly engaging and eventually burning out.
 If you are unaware of the strange sound it makes, it can go undetected and the starter will eventually fail.
 Inspect the ignition switch actuator pin.
-It’s a bad design and a bit of an inferior design.
+It’s a bad design and a bit of an interior design.
 Jeep has had many issues with these parts as far as recalls go.